php-imagine/Imagine/docs/usage/metadata.rst

 However it's easier to extend ``Imagine\Image\Metadata\AbstractMetadataReader`` to avoid missing things and focus on the purpose of the reader.

-Here's an example of an metadata reader that retrieve posix access information about an original file:
+Here's an example of a metadata reader that retrieves posix access information from a file:

 .. code-block:: php